pereiraleo447/worldbuilding-obsidian/Lands of the East/1. Player Characters/Rin.md

 ---
 # Backstory

-- Rin's village was one of the earliest reported attacks attributed to the oni we now call the Blue Scourge
+- Rin's village was one of the earliest reported attacks attributed to the oni we now call the Blue Scourge, about 120 years ago.
 - She was the only survivor, and likely one of the first vendettas
 - She lost her entire family-- a mother, a father and an older brother, Renjiro-- and took refuge inside a [[Dylan's Character|hollowed out tree]].